Frequently Asked Questions (FAQs) about The Ugandan Academy for Health Innovation and Impact

 Q. How is the Ugandan Academy for Health Innovation and Impact funded?

-A. The diagram below outlines the structure of the Academy budget.
-The funding will be provided by Janssen through the Johnson and Johnson Corporate Citizenship Trust using an annual grant application mechanism, and has been defined as 6.7 million USD over the next five years.
+The funding will be provided by the Janssen, the Pharmaceutecal companies of Johnson and Johnson through the Johnson & Johnson Corporate Citizenship Trust using an annual grant application mechanism, and has been defined as 6.7 million USD over the next five years.
 The Academy aims to be self-sustaining by attracting additional funding over the 5 year period.